tertle/com.bovinelabs.analyzers/README.md

 # com.bovinelabs.analyzers

-Package to add roselyn analyzers to unity generated projects.
+Package to add Roslyn Analyzers to Unity projects.

 ### Install
 Download or pull into your projects Packages\com.bovinelabs.analyzers folder